Datapack-Hub/bot/method/rightclick detection.md

-There are multiple ways to detect right clicks using datapacks/commands, here is a quick rundown on each of them and their cons and pros!
-You can get more detailed instructions on how to use them using their corresponding `/method`s
+Get more detailed info about individual methods using the respective `/method`s

 ## Warped Fungus on a Stick (WFOAS)/Carrot on a Stick (COAS)